ramonvermeulen/google-cloud-dark-theme/README.md

 Contributions are welcome!
 If you'd like to enhance compatibility, fix bugs, or suggest improvements, feel free to submit a pull request or raise an issue.

+> **_NOTE:_** This extension's functionality depends on the current
+> implementation of CSS classes in the Google Cloud Console.
+If the GCP team
+> updates or changes these classes, the extension may no longer work as intended.